Dina-samir/airbnb-clone-project/README.md

 * **REST API:** Detailed documentation will be available through the OpenAPI standard (formerly Swagger).
 This will include comprehensive descriptions of endpoints for users, properties, bookings, and payments, along with request/response schemas.
 * **GraphQL API:** The GraphQL schema itself acts as documentation, providing a clear contract for the available data and operations.
 Tools like GraphiQL can be used for interactive exploration.

+### API Security

+Securing the backend APIs is paramount to protect sensitive user data, maintain system integrity, and ensure a trustworthy platform.
+The following key security measures will be implemented:

+* **Authentication:** Verifying the identity of users accessing the API.
+This will be primarily handled using JWT (JSON Web Tokens), ensuring that only legitimate users can access protected endpoints after successful login.
+Authentication is crucial for protecting user accounts and ensuring that only authorized individuals can perform actions related to their profile or bookings.

+* **Authorization:** Determining what an authenticated user is permitted to do.
+Role-based access control (RBAC) will be implemented to define different permission levels (e.g., guests can book, hosts can manage properties).
+Authorization is vital to prevent unauthorized access to sensitive operations (like deleting another user's property) and to ensure data privacy.

+* **Rate Limiting:** Restricting the number of API requests a user or IP address can make within a given time frame.
+This helps prevent brute-force attacks, denial-of-service (DoS) attacks, and abuse of the API resources.
+Rate limiting is crucial for maintaining the stability and availability of the service and preventing malicious activity.

+* **Input Validation and Sanitization:** All incoming data from API requests will be rigorously validated and sanitized to prevent common web vulnerabilities like SQL injection and cross-site scripting (XSS).
+This is critical for protecting the database from malicious data and ensuring the integrity of the application.

+* **Secure Communication (HTTPS/SSL/TLS):** All API communication will be encrypted using HTTPS/SSL/TLS protocols.
+This protects data in transit from eavesdropping and tampering, which is essential for safeguarding user credentials, payment information, and all other sensitive data exchanged between clients and the server.

+* **Error Handling and Logging:** Implementing robust error handling to avoid revealing sensitive system information in error messages and thorough logging of security-related events.
+This helps in identifying and responding to security incidents effectively.

+Security is crucial across all key areas: protecting user data (personal details, payment info), securing payments (ensuring transactions are legitimate and untampered), and maintaining the integrity of property listings and booking information.

 ## 📌 Endpoints Overview

 ### REST API Endpoints